jfuentess/bwt/README.md

-# bwt
+# Space efficiente computation of the BWT

-Space efficiente computation of the BWT
+Under construction